How to Navigate The Venetian and Palazzo: Layout, Directions, and Tips

 Grand Canal Shoppes.
 The indoor mall runs above the casino level, with its signature canals and gondola rides.
 Here's the problem: it's designed as a meandering Italian streetscape, not a logical shopping center.
 There's no clean loop.
 Corridors branch and reconnect in ways that feel random.
 The gondola rides look like the center, but they're actually just one section.
 If you're trying to get somewhere specific, ignore the charm and follow the overhead signs—or you'll walk in circles.

 Convention and Theater Area.
-The Venetian Expo (convention center) and MSG Sphere access are on the east side of the property, away from the Strip.
+The Venetian Expo (convention center) and Sphere access are on the east side of the property, away from the Strip.
 If you have a convention or a Sphere show, enter from Koval Lane on the back side rather than walking through the entire casino.
 The Sphere has its own exterior entrance—don't assume you'll find it through the main resort.

 Finding What You Need at The Venetian and Palazzo